 7.1 Existing Impacts

-The search area is for the most part, subject to brickearth extraction and the potential impact on buried archaeological deposits will have been due to these activities.
-The site of the proposed development will have been affected by the removal of brickearth for brick making.
-It is unlikely that any archaeological deposits have survived.
-The existing impact is considered as high.
+The search area has been subject mainly to airfield development and the potential impact on buried archaeological deposits will have been due to these activities.
+The existing impact is considered as medium.

 7.2 Proposed Impacts